bettayebhanen/-Breast-Cancer-Classification/README.md

 ## 📋 Project Overview

 This project demonstrates how simple, interpretable machine learning models can provide meaningful insights in healthcare.
-Built to highlight the importance of early detection and AI's potential role in medical diagnostics, this classifier achieves excellent performance using the KNN algorithm.
+Built to highlight the importance of early detection, this classifier achieves excellent performance using the KNN algorithm.

 ## 🎯 Results